harrystech/kontrast/README.md

 	$ open /tmp/shots/1410309651/gallery/gallery.html

 ## Parallelized Usage
-We designed Kontrast from the very beginning to work with multiple containers on our CI server.
-Our CI setup can extend to any parallelized testing setup with some simple configuration.
+We designed Kontrast from the very beginning to work with multiple nodes.
+At Harry's, we use CircleCI for testing and Kontrast works perfectly with CircleCI's multi-container features.

 ### Method of Action

 Because we ultimately need to generate a gallery with all test results from all given nodes, Kontrast uploads the test images it creates plus a per-node manifest file to S3.
-After all the tests have run, a single node downloads all the manifest files and parses them to create a single gallery.
+After all the tests have run, a single node downloads the manifest files and parses them to create a single gallery.

 Here's how to get set up: